usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `9e0e0f106b6b2db87ee8bdd6dec1d898`
-- :material-text: **Run description:** A list of named entities is extracted from the top ranked Web documents and goes through some filters e.g., those with a frequency less than a threshold and a length more than certain number of words are removed.
-Then the entities are ranked by TFIDF using statistics from CatB.
-And finally, one document from catA is reported as the potential homepage for each entity.
-We used Yahoo! for retrieving the initial sets of documents from the Web and for finding homepages of entities.
+- :material-text: **Run description:** We used Yahoo! for retrieving the initial sets of documents from the Web and for finding homepages of entities.

 ---
 #### ValueDoc